seedcase-project/seedcase-website/design/data-architecture/what-is-data-architecture/index.md

 If data is being added through webforms and subsequently augmented with calculated fields it is also of importance to document how those calculations are made, and how they can be used.

-As with the semi-static model there may well be potential users outside the immediate team who will want to use data from the ressource at a later date.
-In addition to the points above, it would probably also be a good idea to have a structure in place that allows for a clear picture of exactly what data has been released outside the project, and what the recepient is intending to do with the data (again, there may also be local guidelines/regulations that demands this).
+As with the semi-static model there may well be potential users outside the immediate team who will want to use data from the resource at a later date.
+In addition to the points above, it would probably also be a good idea to have a structure in place that allows for a clear picture of exactly what data has been released outside the project, and what the recipient is intending to do with the data (again, there may also be local guidelines/regulations that demands this).

 A larger project will often mean that staff is more likely to come and go.
 It is recommended that there is clear guidelines from the start designed to cope with the specific user types the core project team expects to handle.
-There is rarely a one-size-fits-all in these situations, and it is important to tailor the types of user access to avoid a situation where a number of individual users have 'add-ons' in terms of access rights, as this can quickly become un-manageble.
+There is rarely a one-size-fits-all in these situations, and it is important to tailor the types of user access to avoid a situation where a number of individual users have 'add-ons' in terms of access rights, as this can quickly become un-manageable.
 See the section User set-up for more information on how the Seedcase Product handles user accounts.

 <!-- #TODO: Add links to the section mentioned once the documents start to take shape-->